Humanistic Therapists in Oregon

 Are Oregon Humanistic therapists accepting new clients?

-As of April 2026, Oregon Counselor Directory lists 73 therapists who specialize in Humanistic therapy across Oregon.
+Oregon Counselors Directory lists 85 therapists who specialize in Humanistic therapy across Oregon.
 This approach emphasizes the individual's potential for growth and self-actualization.
 With 41 of these providers offering telehealth sessions, residents of Oregon have the convenience of accessing Humanistic therapy from their homes.
-21 therapists accept Oregon Health Plan (OHP), which is Oregon's Medicaid program, making therapy more accessible to those with limited financial resources.
+25 therapists accept Oregon Health Plan (OHP), which is Oregon's Medicaid program, making therapy more accessible to those with limited financial resources.
 Sliding scale fees are offered by 28 therapists, catering to clients with varying income levels.
 52 Humanistic therapists are currently accepting new clients, and 44 provide in-person sessions, ensuring flexibility in how individuals can engage with therapy.